OpenZeppelin/openzeppelin-contracts/.changeset/great-pianos-work.md

 'openzeppelin-solidity': minor
 ---

-`Heap`: A data structure that implements a heap based priority-queue.
+`Heap`: A data structure that implements a heap-based priority queue.